sxwxs/BitcoinCoinMixingDataSetWithRuleBasedLabel/README.md

 There are a total of 116,537,811 transactions in the dataset, all of which are real Bitcoin transactions, but the original TXIDs have been replaced with consecutive integers starting from 0 to 116,537,810.

-We have computed 15 features for each transaction and provided the ids of the precursor and successor transactions for these transactions..
+We have computed 15 features for each transaction and provided the ids of the precursor and successor transactions for these transactions.

-## Download Data
+# Download Data

 [Google Drive](https://drive.google.com/drive/folders/1srpyBEXbaDhLg5juEQh-I71IxUA3JYx1?usp=sharing)

 [Baidu Netdisk](https://pan.baidu.com/s/1CVTijokH1jr1uXx0tS2qBg)  (Access Code: `wnr5`)

-## File List
+## Tree Data

 | File             | Size   | Lines       | Description                                      | Format                                             |
 | ---------------- | ------ | ----------- | ------------------------------------------------ | -------------------------------------------------- |